 What are the positive effects on your business you’ve seen from benchmarking your metrics?

-It has helped us understand where our strengths and weaknesses are, what makes our guests come back and what keeps them away.
-From there, we are able to create plans to maintain our strengths, while focusing on our weaknesses.
+It has helped us understand where our strengths and weaknesses are, what makes our guests come back, and what keeps them away.
+From there, we can create plans to maintain our strengths while focusing on our weaknesses.

 What internal processes or practices have been impacted as a result of insights gained from benchmarking?